kingstondoesit/mono-mcp/README.md

 ## 🤝 Contributing

-We welcome contributions to the Mono Banking MCP Server!
-For questions or help getting started, please open an issue or check our [Contributing Guide](CONTRIBUTING.md).
+Contributions to the Mono Banking MCP Server are welcome!
+For questions or help getting started, please open an issue.

 **Quick Start for Contributors:**
 ```bash